Windy City Harvest

 Apprenticeship Instructor, Windy City Harvest

 Sam Cline, Apprenticeship instructor, oversees all aspects of the sustainable urban agriculture apprenticeship program offered in partnership with City Colleges of Chicago.
 Sam provides hands-on instruction and mentorship to apprentices to support students in developing job skills to succeed in urban agriculture.
 Sam has a bachelor’s of science degree in water resources and soil science from the University of Wisconsin-Stevens Point.
 He has a diverse background working on a family-owned CSA farm—La Casa Verde in Northern Michigan, and for the University of Wisconsin agronomy department conducting organic vegetable variety research.
-Sam started with Windy City Harvest in 2021, when he started as a grower for the Washington Park farm site.
+Sam started with Windy City Harvest in 2021, when he began as a grower for the Washington Park farm site.
 He went on to work with a program alumni farmer, Chicago Urban Farm Solutions, before becoming instructor of the apprenticeship program.

 Samantha Creightney